11 NEW Jobs added to the PPC Hero Job Board

 Bid Strategy – This is an important setting.
 It is important to think through your daily budget allotment.
 If set too high you could blow through an entire months budget very quickly.
 To begin set this to something realistic for each campaign and then modify based on actual spend levels as you gain learnings.

 Within this setting you also have the capability to set a bid strategy.
-Adwords offers great explanations of how automated bid strategies can assist with performance on their support site.
+Google Ads offers great explanations of how automated bid strategies can assist with performance on their support site.
 Generally we recommend running initially with a manual bid and setting a cost per click you are comfortable paying for each campaign.

 When you select the create new campaign feature Google takes you through four steps to set up your account.
 Since you have your research done and all of your settings are ready, this will be fairly simple.

 At this point you should be prompted to add in your billing information as a final step before your ads will start triggering.
-If you are not prompted visit the gear at the top right hand side of the Adwords interface and select billing & payments.
+If you are not prompted visit the gear at the top right hand side of the Google Ads interface and select billing & payments.
 Unless you have made prior arrangements with Google to be invoiced the default payment method is automatic payments charged to a credit card after costs start to accrue every thirty days or when a billing threshold is met.

 Once your account set up is complete and basic campaign settings have been implemented you will have the options to modify advanced campaign settings.
-At the set up phase you may want to adjust your ad delivery option.
-Initially we prefer to set our ads to rotate evenly.
+At the setup phase you may want to adjust your ad delivery option.
+Initially, we prefer to set our ads to rotate evenly.
 This method allows for more control over ad copy tests and allows your campaign to aggregate data before letting machine learning take over.

-The above steps are the basics of getting an Adwords account launched.
+The above steps are the basics of getting an Google Ads account launched.
 Beyond set up spend time reviewing stats, optimizing your account.
 One of the largest misconceptions of pay per click advertising is that you can set it up and forget it.
 Our PPC blog is a great resource to use to continue the process of your campaigns.